DanRuta/jsNet/README.md

 #### About the activation function
 Sometimes, you may read about ReLU layers being used, and such.
 However, it made much more sense in the implementation to just do the activation in the ConvLayer, as it would be more computationally efficient than using a dedicated layer.
 Therefore there are no such 'activation' layers, as you just specify the activation in the network configs.

-By default, the Conv layer will use the activation configured with the network.
-However, you can set it to ```false```  to disable activations on a particular Conv layer.
-You can also provide a custom function, or use the string name of an existing activation function, similar to configuring the network activation.
+By default, the Conv layer activation is turned off (similar to configuring with ```false```).
+However, you can configure it via the activation key.
+You can provide a custom function (in the JavaScript only version), or use the string name of an existing activation function, similar to configuring the network activation.
 (See above)

 ##### Examples
 ```javascript